GeekLuffy/MetaProof/README.md

 # 🎨 MetaProof - Blockchain-Based AI Art Verification System

-> The world's first blockchain-verified creative provenance system for AI-generated art.
+> One of the best blockchain-verified creative provenance system for AI-generated art.
 Own your creativity.
 Prove your originality.

 ## 🌟 Overview